 Flour

-The original recipe has of course regular flour, but I’ve used gluten-free flour and added the baking powder and xantham gum.
+The original wartime carrot biscuits recipe has regular flour, but I’ve used gluten-free flour and added the baking powder and xantham gum.
 You are welcome to use regular plain or self-raising flour and just leave out the other ingredients.

 Baking powder